marinang/SimProd/README.md

 * --nuserjobs: Maximum number of simultaneous jobs running for the user.

 * --npendingjobs: Maximum number of pending jobs for the user.

+* --nfreenodes: Number of nodes to be free of user's simulation jobs.

 * --subtime: Time interval when the jobs are sent (e.g. 16 18 means from 4pm to 8pm).